streamr-dev/streamr-ethereum-watcher/README.md

 If you are developing this service in particular, or are otherwise inclined, you can run this service with `npm run`.

 ## Publishing
-A [Docker image](https://hub.docker.com/r/streamr/data-api/) is automatically built and pushed to DockerHub when commits are pushed to branch `master`.
+The project is automatically tested and built using Travis CI.
+If and when all tests pass, a [Docker image](https://hub.docker.com/r/streamr/data-api/) is built and pushed to DockerHub by Travis CI.

-Currently project has no CI system configured nor are any packages published to npmjs.com.

 ## License